bang-olufsen/create/README.md

 - A flexible front-end for Beocreate 4-Channel Amplifier and other HiFiBerry sound cards.
 - Upcycle vintage Bang & Olufsen speakers or build your own, custom sound system.
 - Beautifully crafted, responsive, browser-based user interface that works within the local network.
 Dark mode is supported.
+- See what's playing, control playback and volume.
+- Supports multiple sources/streaming protocols that can be set up in one place (powered by [HiFiBerry AudioControl](https://github.com/hifiberry/audiocontrol2)).
+- Sound presets designed by Bang & Olufsen acousticians specifically for select loudspeaker models.
-- Customise the sound with ToneTouch.
-More sound adjustment features coming later.
+- Quickly customise the sound with ToneTouch.
-- Volume and playback controls for active sources (feat.
-[HiFiBerry AudioControl](https://github.com/hifiberry/audiocontrol2)).
-- Better overview and control of sources.
+- Parametric equaliser for each output channel – ideal for crossovers and tuning custom loudspeakers.
-- Smarter management of network connections.
+- Manage Wi-Fi and Ethernet connections.
 - Extension architecture for easy expandability and future-proofing.
 - Based on Node.js.